 One of our main interests is in empirically observable phenomena where heterogeneous structures emerge at macroscopic scales due to constituent microscopic entities and their underlying dynamics.
-We develop ways to characterize, classify and model such complex systems, and the procedures by which they are measured, using an empirically driven methodology that takes advantage of breakthroughs in high precision measurement and information technology.
+We develop ways to characterize, classify and model such complex systems, and the procedures by which they are measured, using an empirically driven methodology that takes advantage of breakthroughs in high precision measurements and experiments as well as information technology.
 We use a broad range of tools from different parts of mathematical science to tackle the "complexity wall".
-These include graph theory, information and communication theories, agent based simulations, epidemic (or idea) spreading processes, nonlinear dynamics, statistical physics, probabilistic inference, and modern network theory.
+These include information and communication theories, stochastic processes, nonlinear dynamics, statistical physics, probabilistic inference, and modern network theory.

 Information on the 2018 "International Symposium on Complexity Science Approaches to Brain Dynamics" can be found here.

 Information on the 2019 "International Workshop on Function, Information Spreading, and Percolation in Brain Networks" can be found here.